The inducer motor insures there is constant flow of air outside through a vent so no toxic gasses enter a home.

-An Inducer should start up before the furnace turns on and pull any gasses that may have been left when last run.
+An Inducer should start up before the furnace turns on to make sure the gasses are vented.

 When an Inducer doesn’t work often the motor has gone bad and needs to be replaced.
 The motor and the fan blade are balanced and aligned at the factory, so if you have to buy an Inducer you will have to buy the whole assembly.